-Andrew Bradt’s primary scholarly interests are in the areas of civil procedure, conflict of laws, and remedies.
+Andrew Bradt writes and teaches primarily in the areas of civil procedure, conflict of laws, and civil remedies.
 His current research focuses on the adaptation of procedural and choice-of-law systems to large-scale multijurisdictional litigation, with a particular interest in federal multidistrict litigation.
+In 2022, he was one of five recipients of the campuswide Distinguished Teaching Award.
 In 2019, he received Berkeley Law’s Rutter Award for Teaching Distinction.
+At Berkeley, Bradt is the faculty director of the Civil Justice Research Initiative, a think tank whose mission is to systematically identify and produce highly credible, unbiased research on critical issues concerning the civil justice system, including expanding access to justice

 B.A., Harvard College (2002)